Marathwada Mitra Mandal's College of Engineering: Centre of Excellence

 A center of excellence (COE) is a laboratory or shared facility that provides training/ support, provides platform for students and researchers to do their research work.
-Center of Excellence in Automation and Robotics in Department of Mechanical Engineering is a resource formed to serve for academicians and industry persons in the field of Automation and Robotics.
+Center of Excellence in Automation and Robotics in Department of Mechanical Engineering is a resource formed to serve for academics and industry persons in the field of Automation and Robotics.
 The center's aim is to create technically sophisticated manpower for automation and robotics research, including inter-disciplinary network.
 In addition to the research activities, COEA&R is also involved in developing technologies that can be commercially availed by the industries.